SakUchiha/vibing/code-understanding-app/README.md

 - 🎯 **Interactive Lessons**: Step-by-step tutorials with hands-on coding exercises
 - ⚡ **Auto-Run Mode**: See your code execute in real-time as you type
-- 🤖 **AI Assistant**: Get instant help and explanations from our intelligent coding tutor
+- 🤖 **AI Assistant**: Get instant help and explanations from our intelligent coding tutor powered by Ollama
 - 💻 **Live Editor**: Practice coding with our built-in editor that supports HTML, CSS, and JavaScript
 - 📊 **Progress Tracking**: Track your learning journey and see how you improve over time
 - 📱 **Responsive Design**: Learn on any device - desktop, tablet, or mobile